 3.50 lakhs |

-Cost of MBA at Harvard vs Other B-Schools
+Harvard MBA Fees vs Other B-Schools Fees

 As one of the world's best business schools, studying at Harvard comes with a hefty price tag.
-But, the top-ranking B-schools in the USA have a similar cost structure.
+But the top-ranking B-schools in the USA have a similar cost structure.
 MIT Sloan's tuition is USD 83,350 (INR 70 lakhs) per year, over USD 10,000 (INR 8.3 lakhs) more than Harvard's MBA.
 You would be surprised that HBS has the lowest tuition fees among the M7 business schools, which include Columbia, Yale, NYU Stern, and others.

-Tuition (USD) |
+Tuition fee (USD) |

 Rent (USD) |